learningequality/kolibri/docs/frontend_architecture/unit_testing.rst

 Unit testing
 ============

 Unit testing is carried out using `Jest <https://facebook.github.io/jest/>`__.
 All JavaScript code should have unit tests for all object methods and functions.

-Tests are written in JavaScript, and placed in the 'assets/test' folder.
+All the tests are written in JavaScript.
 An example test is shown below:

 .. code-block:: javascript

-  var assert = require('assert');
+  // Testing a JavaScript module var assert = require('assert');

   var SearchModel = require('../src/search/search_model.js');